erukami/decked_out_2_maintenance/README.md

 ## Structure Changes

-- Closed holes in lobby, Level 1 and Level 2
+- Closed holes in lobby and Levels 1-3
 - Hid entrance to redstone in starting room after exiting minecart
     - 2 blocks of Powdered Snow are now blocking the path on the right side